cockroachlabs-field/log-analyzer/README.md

 # CockroachDB Log File Analyzer with Splunk
-This simple project spins up and properly configures a single node Splunk Docker image and monitors a local directory for CockroachDB log files.
+This simple project spins up and properly configures a single node Splunk Docker image and monitors a local directory (`docker volume`) for CockroachDB log files.
 The intent of this project is to simplify troubleshooting of log files across a multi-node CockroachDB cluster.
 Since the timestamps included in the current version of CockroachDB log files are not parsed correctly by Splunk out of the box, a number of configurations have been modified to support the CockroachDB format.
 Those configurations can be found in the `splunk > conf` directory.

 For example, a typical line in a CockroachDB log file looks like this...
 ```